 For additional information, please visit Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some issues, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest suggests recharging and restarting your thermostat to resolve the issue and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
+Nest suggests recharging and restarting your thermostat to resolve the problem and get it up and running again.

 Indications of this issue include the following: